 Chrome Plating

 Chrome plating is one of the most recognisable and technically demanding electroplating processes.
 It deposits a thin layer of chromium onto a substrate, creating a mirror-bright, highly corrosion-resistant surface.
-At Sunsai, we offer both decorative chrome (for aesthetics) and hard chrome (for industrial wear resistance).
+At Sunsai, we offer decorative chrome for high-gloss aesthetics, hard chrome for industrial wear resistance, and satin chrome for a refined low-reflectivity finish.

 Coating Thickness